How to Pivot From Lead Gen to Demand Gen: a CMO's Guide

 “These buyers want to have conversations around complex topics regarding your products, and they really appreciate speaking to experienced reps.”

-Alice spoke about what happened last year:
+Alice spoke about what happened after we made the switch:

-“2022 saw a huge increase in marketing investment.”
+“In 2022, we saw a huge increase in marketing investment.”

 “If we continued to put that money into lead generation, as we had in 2021, we wouldn’t have seen the growth in closed-won revenue that we had last year.”